NamPE286/DemonListVN-v3-api/README.md

 ### Method 1: Deploy with Docker container

-Use this method if you want a copy of the API and use it with your own database.
+Use this method if you want a identical copy of the API and use it with your own database.

 #### Steps